Confirmation

 White Robe

-The White Robe Dating back to the days of the Early Church, the person being baptised was clothed in a white garment.
+Confirmation RobeThe White Robe Dating back to the days of the Early Church, the person being baptised was clothed in a white garment.
 This white garment is a sign of the Resurrection and a call to share in the Christain way of life.
 In our Church community of Balyna, we use the white garment not only in Baptism, but also in First Holy Communion, Confirmation and at Funerals.
 In Baptism the white garment is a sign of being brought into the death and resurrection of Christ and symbolises clothing the child with His love.
 In First Communion we use the garment again to signify that in the eyes of God all are equal, male and female, rich and poor and are all clothed in God’s love.
 It helps restore the meaning of what we are celebrating.
 This symbolism is carried through to Confirmation and this time the candidate is acknowledging and confirming the gift of God’s love as given in Baptism.
-In 2010 the confirmation children will all wear the robe for Confirmation.
-Joan Saultzs (Parish Catechist).
+Since 2010, the confirmation candidates wear the robe at the Confirmation Ceremony.